danielrosehill/Global-Value-Factors-Explorer-Dataset/README.md

 | Water Pollution     | CSV    | [![Download](https://img.shields.io/badge/Download-Water_Pollution-blue?style=flat-square)](https://huggingface.co/datasets/danielrosehill/ifvi_valuefactors_deriv/resolve/main/data/csv/by-methodology/water-pollution.csv) |

-<a id="links-to-composite-files"></a>
-## 🔗 Links to Composite Files
+# Download Links - Composite/Aggregated Data

 The following links are to concatenated composite versions of the dataset.

-These are essentially aggregated versions of the data, encompassing all the various parameters across the different methodologies
+These are essentially aggregated versions of the data, encompassing all the various parameters across the different methodologies.

+These files are not intended for analytical workloads, but if you need to provide a single URL for all the data for a specific need (e.g. integration with AI tools) these can be helpful.

 | Format  | Link |
 |---------|------|